intechstudio/grid-documentation/tooltips/Actionblock_tooltips.md

 - Value :: Number or expression to calculate the initial value of the variable.
 - Commit :: Changes must be committed in order to take effect on the Grid.
 ### Global
-Declare and set the value of a Global Variables. | Global variables can be accessed from any action chain on the module.
+Declare and set the value of a Global Variables. | Global variables can be accessed from any action chain on the Grid module.

 - Name :: Name of the variable (e.g. Var1, my_variable etc)
 - Value :: Number or expression to calculate the initial value of the variable.